12611 Lake Shore Boulevard "Edgewater"

 The home is listed in the Ohio Historic Inventory

 Henry and Julia Dalton purchased approximately five acres of the combined properties of Harry and Emily Griggs plus John and Nettie Webb on June 19, 1909.
 Dalton had also purchased extensive acreage on the south side of the boulevard.
-Abram Garfield designed the majestic 8,400 square-foot Georgian Revival mansion with its straightforward brick exterior veneer in 1910.
+Abram Garfield designed the majestic 8,400 square-foot Georgian Revival mansion with its specific brick exterior veneer in 1910.
 Garfield stated that it was, in his opinion, one of his three best home designs.

 The dining room ceiling highlighted hand-painted wood with a floral motif by an unknown Italian artist.
-The initials of Henry and Julia Dalton were painted in gold, on the ceiling, one guesses, the places where they presided.
+The initials of Henry and Julia Dalton were painted on the ceiling in gold, one guesses, the places where they presided.
 The Pompeian breakfast room was done with murals and a colored terrazzo floor.

 Harry Dalton Kendrick and George S. Kendrick, nephews of Henry Dalton, received the property through inheritance on April 29, 1942.